nuxt/website-v2/content/en/blog/going-dark-with-nuxtjs-color-mode.md

 }
 ```

-And in order to centre it we can wrap our ColorModePicker component in a div with the class of container.
+And in order to center it we can wrap our ColorModePicker component in a div with the class of container.

 ```html{}[pages/index.vue]
 <div class="container">